University of Michigan-Flint Educates Rural Nurses Program

 - Specialized Training: Provide students with opportunities to gain specialized acute and long-term care training within Michigan’s Thumb region.

-- Accelerated Pathway: Implement an accelerated program tailored to increase nursing staff in acute and long-term care settings.
+- Accelerated Pathway: Implement an accelerated program tailored to increase nursing staff specifically in acute and long-term care settings.

 - Faculty Development: Establish dedicated clinical faculty and preceptorships at local health care facilities to support students through their education and into employment.